Discover Nisanzai Kofun: Japan’s Iconic Keyhole-Shaped Burial Mounds

 Ninzai Kofun tomb

-Nisanzai Kofun, also known as keyhole-shaped mounded tombs, dot the landscape of Japan as part of the Mozu-Furuichi Kofun Group.
+Nisanzai Kofun, also known as Japan’s Iconic Keyhole-Shaped Burial Mounds, dot the landscape of Japan as part of the Mozu-Furuichi Kofun Group.
 These captivating archaeological landmarks offer insights into Japan’s vibrant history and cultural heritage.
 This post explores the significance of Nisanzai Kofun, their distinctive traits, and their role in unraveling Japan’s ancient past.

 The name Nisanzai Kofun likely stems from “misasagi,” denoting the tomb of an emperor or empress.
 Stretching 300 meters in mound length, Nisanzai Kofun ranks as the nation’s seventh largest.
 Its square front section features a broad flare, making it the most visually appealing kofun in Mozu Kofungun.
 While surrounded by several satellite tombs in the past, Nisanzai Kofun now stands alone as the youngest among large-scale keyhole kofun in Mozu, tracing back to the late 5th century.